IEST In-Situ Cell Swelling Testing System(SWE Series)

 • The difference between expansion stiffness and compression stiffness is obvious.

-4. Application Cases: Process Conditions
+4. Application Cases: Operating Condition Evaluation

 IEST In-Situ Cell Swelling Testing System Details-25